netdata/learn/docs/agent/what-is-netdata.md

 ### General

 -   **1s granularity** - The highest possible resolution for all metrics.
--   **Unlimited metrics** - Netdata collects all the available metricsâthe more, the better.
+-   **Unlimited metrics** - Netdata collects all the available metrics—the more, the better.
 -   **1% CPU utilization of a single core** - It's unbelievably optimized.
 -   **A few MB of RAM** - The highly-efficient database engine stores per-second metrics in RAM and then "spills" historical metrics to disk long-term storage.